 - Integrate nursing science with advanced levels of systems thinking and accountability in designing, delivering, and evaluating evidence-based practice to improve healthcare quality, safety, and outcomes.

 - Provide leadership in the development and implementation of patient-driven, institutional, local, state, federal and/or global health policy in a select content/specialty area.

 - Use leadership skills to design, direct, implement and execute a scholarly project.

 - Effectively collaborate with nursing and other disciplines in clinical practice.

 - Promote cultural competence in response to the healthcare needs and concerns of society.

 - Provide guidance, mentor and support other nurses to achieve excellence in nursing practice.

 About the classes

-The DNP is designed as a 32 credit full-time program.
-Online synchronous classes are offered two nights a week, Monday through Friday (EST), to accommodate the practicing clinician.
+The DNP is designed as a 32 credit full-time or part-time program.
+Online synchronous classes are offered two nights a week, Tuesday and Thursday 6:30-8:30pm (EST), to accommodate the working professional.
 The program begins early summer with an on-campus seminar.
 Students also meet on-campus one weekend in fall and spring and one week in summer.
 (Please see the Plan of Study to review list of courses and on campus dates.)